Belvoir Park Golf Course

 “The Wentworth of Ireland”

-Belvoir has also hosted the Irish PGA Championship in 1995; the Irish Amateur Close Championship in 2008; the World Blind Golf Championships in 2008; the Senior Ladies’ British Open Amateur Championship in 2011; the World Police and Fire Games in 2013; and the Senior Ladies’ Irish Open Amateur Championship in 2017, and the Irish Boys Open Amateur Championship in 2018; and the Irish Seniors Open Amateur Championship in 2019
+Belvoir has also hosted the Irish PGA Championship in 1995; the Irish Amateur Close Championship in 2008; the World Blind Golf Championships in 2008; the Senior Ladies’ British Open Amateur Championship in 2011; the World Police and Fire Games in 2013; the Senior Ladies’ Irish Open Amateur Championship in 2017, and the Irish Boys Open Amateur Championship in 2018; and the Irish Seniors Open Amateur Championship in 2019

 In 2017 Belvoir hosted its inaugural annual Charity Day – a great success raising £20,000 on the day in support of a number of local charities.
 2018 saw a similar amount being raised too.
 Belvoir Members are rightly proud of being at the heart of their community.

-In 2018 Belvoir Park Golf Club is planning an inaugural Open Scratch Competition, and has set its sights on this being the premier event of its type in Ulster.
+In 2018 Belvoir Park Golf Club held its inaugural Annual Open Scratch Competition, and has set its sights on this being the premier event of its type in Ulster.

-Our Course Manager, Aaron Small, and his team of dedicated greenkeepers are working closely with Course Architect Ken Kearney, to re-produce the details of greens, fairways, bunkers and tees so loved by Harry S. Colt in order to enhance, improve, and take our beloved course to the highest levels in time for our 100th Anniversary in 2027.
+Our Course Manager, Aaron Small, and his team of dedicated greenkeepers are working closely with our Course Architect, to re-produce the details of greens, fairways, bunkers and tees so loved by Harry S. Colt in order to enhance, improve, and take our beloved course to the highest levels in time for our 100th Anniversary in 2027.